ezztherose/OOSU2-Lab-2-3/readme.md

 There are some design patterns used as well.
 - Design patterns:
-    - DB-context --> to talk to the DB
     - UnitOfWork --> a collection class that creats all instances of the diffrent tables in the database.
     - Business Enteties --> this project are holding all models for the tables